dseichter/yahac/README.md

 **!!!
 There is a false positive alert after downloading the windows binary [#34](https://github.com/dseichter/yahac/issues/34).
 Exlude this file from your Windows Defender.
 I am working on it. !!!**

+**!!!
+The binaries in the releases v0.1.x are currently not working and used to identify all possible error messages. !!!**

 ## Home Assistant

 Open source home automation that puts local control and privacy first. [https://www.home-assistant.io/](https://www.home-assistant.io/)